WaiveCar/Waivecar/src/views/site/faq.md

 ﻿## What is WaiveCar?
 WaiveCar is the first ever FREE & 100% electric car sharing program.
-We are ad-supported so the funds we receive from Advertisers to display their ads on our roof-mounted screens and body wraps allow users to drive our cars FREE for 2 hours then $5.99/hr...MIC DROP.
+We are ad-supported so the funds we receive from advertisers to display their ads on our roof-mounted screens and body wraps allow users to drive our cars FREE for 2 hours then $5.99/hr...MIC DROP.

 ## Signing up
 ### What do I need to sign up?